Shoreline Pool Facility Exploration Project

 Overview

 In March 2024, the City Council directed staff to explore the possibility of a 2026 ballot measure to build, run, and maintain a new public indoor pool facility.
-The facility would be located a few blocks north of City Hall where there is currently a storage facility.
+The facility would be located a few blocks north of City Hall at 17828 Midvale Avenue N where there is currently a storage facility that is owned by the City.
 The City’s 2025-2026 Biennial Budget funds the exploration project and staff began the work in early 2025.
 This project builds on years of public input and previous efforts to build a new pool.

 A 2019 Parks and Pool bond measure asked voters if they wanted to fund a new 75,000 square foot pool, recreation, and community center (see details below).
 The 2019 measure received a majority “Yes” vote (54%) but did not receive the required 60% “Yes” vote needed to pass a bond measure.
 Residents continue to express interest in a new pool that meets the community’s needs while not overburdening taxpayers.